RaymondWang987/VDW_Dataset_Toolkits/README.md

 ## ⚡ Data Generation with VDW Demo Set
-+ **Prerequisite.** We spliced ​​two sequences into a demo video to illustrate on the video scene segmentation (i.e., scene boundary detection).
++ **Prerequisite.** We splice ​​two sequences into a demo video to illustrate on the video scene segmentation.
 Only the sequence with consecutive camera motion can be considered as one sample in the dataset.
 We use [PySceneDetect](https://github.com/Breakthrough/PySceneDetect) to split the raw video `./VDW_Demo_Dataset/raw_video/rgbdemo.mp4` into sequences.
   ```
   conda activate VDW
   pip install scenedetect[opencv] --upgrade